ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

      - Only specific conditions
  - Other therapies
      - surfactant replacement not useful
-     - Inhaled NO and inhaled epoprostenol sodium transiently
+     - Inhaled NO and inhaled epoprostenol sodium transiently improve oxygenation

+# Prognosis
+- mortality
+    - LUNG SAFE trial